lukcic/devops/Azure/basics.md

 ### Fault domain

 Group of virtual machines that share the same switch and power (the same rack?).
+For availability set max 3 fault domains are available.

 ### Update domain

 Group of virtual machines that are updated in the same time (the same physical server?).
 Update domains are maintained one after another (not at once).
+For availability set max 20 update domains are available.

 ##